haoweii0215/Scrapy/README.md

 # Scrapy
-  Web Crawler using `Scrapy` package on python3
+  Web Crawler using `Scrapy` package on python3.

 ### How to install package ?
     python3 -m pip install Scrapy

 ### How to create project ?
-_run on terminal or CMD or powershell_
+_run on terminal or CMD or powershell_.
 #### Move to folder
     cd yourfolder
 #### Create `Scrapy` project